 - Applicant is a U.S. Citizen. - Complete resume submitted.
 See cover page for resume requirements.
 Experience that cannot be quantified will not be counted towards meeting the solicitation requirements. - USPSC Application form AID 302-3.
 Applicants are required to complete sections A through I. This form must be physically signed.
-Electronic signatures will not be accepted. - Supplemental document specifically addressing the Quality Ranking Factors (QRFs) submitted. - Ability to obtain and maintain a Secret up to Top Secret/Sensitive Compartmented Information level clearance as provided by USAID. - Ability to obtain a Department of State medical clearance. - Must not appear as an excluded party in the System for Award Management (SAM.gov). - Satisfactory verification of academic credentials.
+Electronic signatures will not be accepted. - Supplemental document specifically addressing the Quality Ranking Factors (QRFs) submitted. - Ability to obtain and maintain a Secret up to Top Secret/Sensitive Compartmented Information level clearance as provided by USAID. - Must not appear as an excluded party in the System for Award Management (SAM.gov). - Satisfactory verification of academic credentials.

-QUALITY RANKING FACTORS (QRFs)
+QUALITY RANKING FACTORS